-Privacy Risk: Individuals enrolled in the system will be participating in health monitoring and behavior change support programs and participating in research and data gathering.
-Participant information is needed in order to be enrolled in the programs and conduct research.
+Privacy Risk: Individuals enrolled in the PETALS parent application will be participating in research and/or data gathering for individual projects in PETALS.
+Participant information is needed in order to be enrolled in the individual projects.
 Risks include unauthorized access, misuse, and inaccurate data.

-Mitigation: Only authorized individuals will have access to the system.
-Participant enrollment information will be entered into the system by authorized users.
-Some, but not all, data fields used by staff to enter participant information will be restricted to certain values or formats to improve accuracy.
-Participants enrolled in a program may provide numeric/audio/text data collected via the participant's phone.
+Mitigation: Only authorized users will have access to PETALS/PETALS CS.
+Participant enrollment information will be entered into the PETALS parent application by authorized users for the individual projects.
+Some, but not all, data fields used to enter participant information will be restricted to certain values or formats to improve accuracy.
+Participants enrolled in an individual project in PETALS may provide numeric/audio/text data collected via the participant's phone.
 The numeric telephone data may also be limited to accept certain values as valid to improve accuracy.
-Therapists/clinicians may provide audio/text feedback to participants.
+Authorized users may provide audio/text feedback to participants.